The Department of Health is coordinating a trial of a medically supervised injecting room at North Richmond Community

-The MSIR aims to provide a gateway for clients to link with other health and support services, ensuring they have access to the full range of education and treatment they to need to reduce harm from their drug use and ultimately overcome their drug dependency.
+The MSIR provides a gateway for clients to link with other health and social services, ensuring they have access to the full range of treatment and support they need to reduce harm from their drug use and ultimately overcome their drug dependency.

 The MSIR operates under strict oversight including: